Segmentation

 Examples of segmentation analysis

-I want to compare the number of users who visited our landing page to the number who started a trial in the last 30 days.
+I want to compare the number of users who visited our landing page with the number who started a trial in the last 30 days.

 This can be done by simply creating two user segments in the segments panel (left side of the page).

-Let's take this a step further and calculate the ratio of the two segments.
+Let's take this a step further and calculate the ratio between the two segments.

 As you can see, the overall pattern stays the same.
 However, six months ago, we had a lot fewer page visits for every trial.
 This is something we should investigate further.
-In reality, for further investigation, I would switch to funnel analysis and see which marketing campaigns drove the most traffic to our landing page and which had the highest conversion rate for trial-start events.
+In practice, to investigate further, I would switch to funnel analysis and see which marketing campaigns drove the most traffic to our landing page, and which had the highest conversion rate to trial-start events.

 For now, I will stop here.
-This example was intended to show you what an investigation would look like in Mitzu.
+This example was intended to show you what an investigation looks like in Mitzu.

 Segmentation features

-In this section, we will cover the features extending Mitzu insights' basics.
-Segmentation is a special insight type, as you can select multiple segments of users for comparison.
-However, you can also choose how you measure the segments.
+In this section, we will cover the features that extend the basics of Mitzu insights.
+Segmentation is a special insight type because you can select multiple segments of users for comparison.
+You can also choose how you measure the segments.

 Segment aggregation types

-You can perform per-segment measurements with the help of the Aggregation type component.
+You can perform per-segment measurements with the Aggregation type component.

 Count event totals

-This aggregation type will count the number of events in the segment.
+This aggregation type counts the number of events in the segment.

 Aggregate property

-This aggregation type will aggregate the property values of the segment.
+This aggregation type aggregates the property values of the segment.

-- First, choose the aggregation type again.
-Currently, we support the following aggregation types:
+- First, choose the aggregation function.
+Currently, we support the following aggregation functions:

 - Count distinct